CSC207-2023Y-UofT/course-project-aardvark/README.md

 ## Local Development

 The following steps will guide you in setting up the repo to run locally.
-Mainly tested using IntelliJ and Windows (but also checked to run on VS Code, MacOS).
+Mainly tested using IntelliJ and Windows (but also checked to run on VS Code, macOS).
 Assumes Java and Gradle are installed and setup on computer.

 >0.
 Clone the repo:
 ```